-Blocking and Lighting
+Blocking and lighting

-I hope you’re not lighting your movie by aiming two bright spot-lights at 45-degree angles at the set, and I hope you’re not lighting it using the existing overheads.
 Beautiful and realistic light can be made from sources mimicking natural light in conjunction with “practicals” giving your set a rich playground of different looks to work with your blocking.

 Imagine a seedy detective’s apartment, at night.
-From the front of the room a neon sign flashes red lights through the window.
+From the front of the room, a neon sign flashes red lights through the window.
 There’s a bumping sound then a directional desk lamp flips on, creating a sharp, narrow pool of light, revealing the detective, who was asleep on his blotter, an empty whiskey bottle next to him.
 He looks wary.
 There’s a knock, he rises, his office door is frosted, we see the name of his detective agency in reverse, and the silhouette of a person standing in front of it.
 The detective opens the door and the light from the hallway continues to back-light the mysterious figure.
 She steps in, still shrouded in darkness.
 “I may have been followed,” she says and goes to the back window where beautiful soft moonlight illuminates her face.
 The detective stands in the front of the room, his chiseled face revealed then hidden in the rhythm of the neon sign.
 Here you have four separate lights to work with as you plan blocking for the rest of your scene.
 Think of the light and movement that best works for mood lighting.

 Baptisms and weddings are often very heavily scripted and if there’s not a rehearsal that you can attend, you should try to spend a few minutes with the officiant before the actual ceremony to assure you get the footage you need.
 Ask questions like “Where will you be standing?
 Where will the parents be standing?
 Will the audience be seated at this point?
 What door will you enter and exit through?”
 These questions will make sure that you’re not taping a shot of Uncle Murray’s comb-over while the event unfolds out of your view.

-Your Mission (Should you Choose to Accept it)
+Your mission (should you choose to accept it)

 While you’re watching movies and television, pay particular attention to blocking.
 Do characters get up and move?
 Why do they move?
 What’s their motivation?
 When do you see a character’s back?
 What’s the longest time a character stands still?
 How do directors get people moving?
 How do they get them from one place to another?
 How do they seat people around tables?
 How does this differ from real life?
 The world is your classroom.
 Keep an eye open.

-Blocking in Non-fiction Video
+Blocking in non-fiction video

 Blocking is critical in any type of video, even ones you aren’t blocking yourself.
 Take, for example, a graduation.
 The president of the college stands by a table, stacked high with diplomas.
 One by one the student’s names are announced, they walk up, shake hands, and get their diploma.
 Sometimes the students are slower so the college president might inch forward and eventually she’s standing with her back to you, facing the rear of the stage, completely obscuring the graduates as they approach.
 In a situation like this, the video producer can do several things to ensure the ceremony is properly captured.
 One is to be part of the planning process, make an X on the floor where you want the president to stand and explain “don’t move from this spot, wait for the graduates to get to you” – another option is to have the staff services install decorative velvet ropes that will guide people along the right path, assuring that they’re in the focal plane and that the right moment is properly captured.

-In NBC’s Emmy award winning series, The Golden Girls, the director had two big blocking issues to deal with.
+In NBC’s Emmy award-winning series, The Golden Girls, the director had two big blocking issues to deal with.
 The show included four characters living in one house, and many of their conversations took place on the couch or at a small kitchen table.
-If they seated all four characters at one time, one would always have her back to the camera, so the writers always wrote for one of the women to do busy work, preparing a meal, or entering or leaving the room while the others sat at the table.
+If they seated all four characters at one time, one would always have her back to the camera, so the writers always wrote for one of the women to do busywork, preparing a meal, or entering or leaving the room while the others sat at the table.
 The other issue was the 1-foot height difference between 5’10” Bea Arthur, the character who played Dorothy, and diminutive 4’10” Estelle Getty, who played Dorothy’s mother Sophia.
 The writers were careful to bridge the height gap during longer conversations by having Arthur sit while Getty stood.